Palpitations

 • Have any of your family/whānau members died suddenly or from a cardiac arrest?
 This is especially important if they died young, eg, under 30 years old.

-If your doctor suspects you might have a problem with your heart rhythm, you might be asked to have a test called an electrocardiogram (ECG).
+If your healthcare provider suspects you might have a problem with your heart rhythm, you might be asked to have a test called an electrocardiogram (ECG).
 An ECG records the electrical activity of your heart at that moment in time.
 If your palpitations come and go, the ECG may not show them.
 You may be referred for a specialist test called a Holter monitor or 24-hour ECG.
 This is a small, portable ECG machine that you wear at home for 24–48 hours and it records your heart rhythm the whole time.

 The treatment of your palpitations depends on the cause.
 You may not need any treatment and your palpitations may go away by themselves.